ironhackbcn/lab-express-cloudinary/README.md

     - If there's an error, call the route's `next` function and return the error.
     - If there isn't an error, render the `celebrities/edit` view.
     - Pass the variable with the celebrity’s details into the view.
-3. Create the `edit.hbs` view file inside the `views/celebrities/` folder.
+3. Create the `edit` view file inside the `views/celebrities/` folder.
-4. In the `views/celebrities/edit.hbs` view file:
+4. In the `views/celebrities/edit` view file:
     - Add an `<h2>` tag for the page's heading.
     - Add a `<form>` tag that makes a POST request to `/celebrities/:id` with the `:id` replaced by the actual celebrity's id.
     - Add `<input>` tags inside the form for each attirbute of the celebrity.